Valoneria/ha-desk/README.md

 ### Sensor Details

 #### Status Sensor
-- Shows "online" when the computer is running
+- Shows "online" when the application is running
 - Shows "offline" when the application is closed
 - Updates every 30 seconds